baifanhorst/baifanhorst.github.io/README.md

-# Graduation Gift Project for SESE!
+# Graduation Gift Project for Yinpu Li!
 @YinpuLi

-This is a gift to SeSe to celebrate her Ph.D graduation and the brand new future ahead!
+This is a gift to Yinpu Li to celebrate her Ph.D graduation and the brand new future ahead!